ruthwikkuppachi/ya_pathfinder/README.md

 # YA Pathfinder

 Repository containg the Drupal files for the Young Adult (YA) literature pathfinder website I worked on for a library science class I took in Summer 2021.
+The mods_metadata folder contains the MODS metadata descriptions for the books mentioned on the pathfinder website.

 ## Installation